Shuppin/PythonBots/README.md

 - Interactive Console

-## Libraries needed  - !!!
+## Requirements  - !!!
 IMPORTANT !!!

+Firstly, you will need chromedriver which can be found [here](https://chromedriver.chromium.org/)

+Then you will need to add it to path

+## Python Libraries

 Using the package manager [pip](https://pip.pypa.io/en/stable/) you will need to install the following